 A hidden Cave lake of unparallel beauty.
-Best time to visit it is at noon where sun is vertical to earth and bathes the cave waters with light.
-There are 2 caves next to each other.
+Best time to visit it is at noon where the sun is vertical to earth and bathes the cave waters with light.
+There are two caves next to each other.
 A dark and a light one.
 We promise that they will leave you with awe.

 Pay the small ticket fee and hope on one of the small boats that tour you through both caves.